UW-Libraries/vanilla-hyrax/README.md

 and you should see 'centos/7' listed

-# Clone this repo
+# Clone this repo and cd into it.
 `git@bitbucket.org:uwlib/vagrant-ansible-sufia.git`
+`cd vagrant-ansible-sufia`

 # Copy vars.yml.template to vars.yml
 `cp vars.yml.template vars.yml`